 - In the role of AP, acting as clinical lead, engage in effective communication with patients, relatives, visitors and staff, often delivering complex and highly sensitive information.
-Frequently overcoming barriers to understanding and acceptance of information received. - Utilise skills of persuasion and negotiation to obtain agreement and co-operation. - Be an effective link between the local Major Trauma Network and SAS through effective communication and engagement - Required to respect religious beliefs and cultural differences - Acts as a patient/ staff advocate through the application of ethical, legal and professional knowledge and skills. - Provides effective verbal and written communication to all members of staff across the Scottish Ambulance Service to ensure the best patient experience possible - Required to communicate effectively and professionally with other health and social care professionals as well as those from other agencies; Police & Fire for example - Provides support, empathy and reassurance when communicating in a hostile or highly emotive atmosphere. - Contribute to a supportive environment in the interest of staff morale. - Develop external professional networks that promotes both the profession and organisation. - Contribute to clinical governance, adverse event reporting and education programmes. - Providing evidence in court as required.
+Frequently overcoming barriers to understanding and acceptance of information received. - Utilise skills of persuasion and negotiation to obtain agreement and co-operation. - Be an effective link between GP practices and SAS through effective communication and engagement - Required to respect religious beliefs and cultural differences - Acts as a patient/ staff advocate through the application of ethical, legal and professional knowledge and skills. - Provides effective verbal and written communication to all members of staff across the Scottish Ambulance Service to ensure the best patient experience possible - Required to communicate effectively and professionally with other health and social care professionals as well as those from other agencies; Police & Fire for example - Makes referrals to a wide range of other healthcare professionals and specialities which may include the admission of patients to hospital (eg Radiology, Surgical, Primary Care colleagues).

+- Provides support, empathy and reassurance when communicating in a hostile or highly emotive atmosphere. - Contribute to a supportive environment in the interest of staff morale. - Develop external professional networks that promote both the profession and organisation. - Contribute to clinical governance, adverse event reporting and education programmes. - Providing evidence in court as required.